 The Master's Paper is a thesis substitute and is a major requirement for both the MPH and the MSPH degrees.
-The purpose of this capstone experience is to challenge the student to apply epidemiologic principles and methods to a specific clinical or public health issue.
+The purpose of this capstone experience is to provide students an opportunity to synthesize, integrate and apply knowledge and skills learned in coursework and other learning experiences and require students to demonstrate attainment of program competencies.
+Students are challenged to apply epidemiologic principles and methods to a specific clinical or public health issue.
 In carrying out the project, the student will be expected to select a scientifically relevant, feasible topic, review the body of epidemiological knowledge on the issue, formulate an informative study question and its associated hypothesis(ses), and analyze a dataset to evaluate the study question.
 Master's Papers are filed with the Student Services Office and are available for student and faculty reference.
 The research is also presented orally in an appropriate forum.